MarieHouillon/FACILE-RS-actions/docs/joss/paper.md

 Reusable [@wilkinson2016fair]), historically established to improve the reusability of research data, should also be applied to research software.
 Due to some specificities of software compared to research data, like executability or evolution over time, these guidelines had to be adapted to the particular case of scientific software, and the FAIR principles for Research Software (FAIR4RS) have been introduced [@ChueHong2021FAIR].

-In particular, reproducible research requires that software and associated metadata are easily findable by both machines and humans, and retrievable via standardised protocols.
+In particular, reproducible research requires that software and associated metadata are easily findable by both machines and humans, and retrievable via standardised communication protocols.
 In this context, several metadata standards are widely used across the scientific community:

 * The Citation File Format (CFF) [@Druskat2021CFF] is a human- and machine-readable format that indicates how to cite software.